 What are some practical tips for ensuring my school-age child has good dental health?

 It really comes down to two major components: diet and oral hygiene.
-Brush twice a day and floss your kids' teeth daily (yes, even baby teeth need to be flossed).
+Brushing twice a day and flossing daily is important for your kids' teeth, even when you have to do it for them (yes, even baby teeth need to be flossed).
 Parents should also take their child to the dentist regularly.
 The dentist can partner with you to create a plan to keep your child’s mouth healthy.
 As for nutrition, it important to have a balanced diet and to avoid sugar especially in fluids (juices, flavored milks, pop) and in sticky, chewy sweet things like fruit snacks.
 Speaking of beverages, I recommend that you avoid giving your child juice in a sippy cup, as often times toddlers will carry the sippy cup around and sip on it over the course of several hours, leading to cavities due to the constant sugar exposure.
 As a general rule, I recommend only putting water in the sippy cup between meals.
 Milk is a fine choice at meal times, and juice is okay as long as it’s once a day during a meal.

 What tips do you have for making my child’s dental visit successful?

 The best thing that parents can do is to not transfer any of their own anxieties or negative feelings about the dentist to their kids.
 Do what you can to make dental visits enjoyable for your child.
 Reinforce good dental habits by brushing and flossing every day and regularly visiting your dentist.
 Talk about the dental visit in a positive manner and let your dental team do the rest.
 If you’re looking for more assistance, there are books and YouTube videos with cartoons about going to the dentist that can help your child prepare before the first visit.

 When should my child begin using toothpaste and how much should be used?